Le roi malgré lui: The music

 The music has been greatly admired by musicians such as Ravel (who claimed he could play the whole piece from memory) and Stravinsky.
 Ravel claimed that "the premiere of Le roi malgré lui changed the course of French harmony".
-Harmonic progressions which were completely new in French music at the time, are used – most notably the use of unprepared and unresolved chords of the seventh and ninth, such as the very first chords of the Prelude.
+Harmonic progressions are used which were completely new in French music at the time – most notably the use of unprepared and unresolved chords of the seventh and ninth, such as the very first chords of the Prelude.
 The 1911 Encyclopædia Britannica declared it "one of the finest opéras comiques of modern times".
 Blom stated "we discover in it the germs of much that we have come to look upon as belonging essentially to French music of the [20th] century".

 Grove comments, "the brilliance of Chabrier’s music, often reminiscent of Berlioz and sometimes of Bizet, rests on a superbly crafted structure.
 The balance between romantic and comic episodes, a striking feature of all Chabrier's opera, is at its most perfect in Le roi malgré lui."

 Chabrier's music shows the evidence of the two paths of the composition, of both libretto and music – from opérette to opéra-comique.
 The original plan, around 1884, a light work in the style of L'étoile was reinvigorated by Carvalho in 1886, into something grander and more dramatic with greater love interest.

 Broadly comic passages typical of operetta remain – especially the couplets for Fritelli – but the work by Richepin on both dialogue and lyrics improved the literary tone of the work.
 However the mutation from opérette to opéra-comique gave Chabrier the chance to provide music of a serious harmonic intent, such as Minka and Alexina's nocturne in Act 3 (described by Huebner as "one of the most beautiful numbers in fin-de-siècle French opera"), which flows lyrically over a large harmonic canvas.
 Likewise, in Act 1 Henri introduces himself through an air with has the character of a pavane.